matthew-tfs/mjcb.io/content/blog/00022-certificate-authority-windows-server-2019.md

 ]
 date: "2020-03-09T19:01:00-05:00"
 author: "Matthew Burr"
 summary: "This is the start of an 8-part series on building a Certificate Authority using Active Directory Certificate Services in Windows Server 2019.
-The process is quite involved, but with this guide and planning on your part, you should be able to build this important Infrastructure component with ease."
+The process is quite involved, but with this guide and planning on your part, you should be able to build this important infrastructure component with ease."
 tags: [
     "ADCS",
     "Guides",